LUIGI MARINO

 Voices: Karen Chung, Reina Lam, Chiara Tomarelli

-The Stabat Mater is a well known 13th-century Catholic hymn to the Virgin Mary written in Latin that has been set to music several times.
-In this work, the religious meaning of the prayer is disregarded and the text is used as mere sound and rhythm.
+The Stabat Mater is a well-known 13th-century Catholic hymn to the Virgin Mary, written in Latin, that has been set to music several times.
+In this work, the text is used as mere sound and rhythm.

-The material coming from the three readings is used in several ways, mostly focusing on the physical or perceptive interaction between voice and synthetic sound.
+The material derived from the three readings is used in several ways, mostly focusing on the physical or perceptual interaction between voice and synthetic sound.
 Some musical processes driven by voice depend on machine recognition of fricative and plosive consonants, others on the mapping of certain features of the recorded voice to synthesizer controls.
-Another technique used is the deconstruction of the text at the level of the word, the syllable, and, when possible, the phoneme; the consequent processes of recombination use the intelligibility of the text or, for a listener unfamiliar with Latin, the perception of a fluid language as a compositional element.
+Another technique used is the deconstruction of the text at the level of the word, the syllable, and, when possible, the phoneme; the consequent processes of recombination use the intelligibility of the text—or, for a listener unfamiliar with Latin, the perception of a fluid language—as a compositional element.

-(1) Here the right Latin pronunciation is assumed to be the current Italian one.
-Even if there is no certainty about the pronunciation at the time when Latin was currently spoken, the Italian one is chosen for the role of the Stabat Mater in the Roman Church.
+(1) The correct Latin pronunciation is assumed to be the current Italian one.
+Even if there is no certainty about pronunciation at the time when Latin was spoken, the Italian one is chosen due to the role of the Stabat Mater in the Roman Church.